 Print Interpretive Programs

 We can provide services such as walking tour brochures and booklets.
 Utilizing our wide design experience, we will create informative and innovative tour programs which your users will enjoy and will keep for future use.
 The sky’s the limit for the types of programs that can use these types of services, but commonly, historic districts will request walking tours that can be distributed at the local chamber of commerce.
 Also, we can help develop signage programs for historic houses, sites, and museums.
 We can design and find an installer for these types of signs and markers.

 Online & Audio/Video Programs

 Using our technology resources, ACORN HP can develop a range of educational programs to be utilized through modern technologies.
-This may include DVD’s for distribution, Podcasts, digital video, or web sites.
+This may include podcasts, digital video, or web sites.
 There are no limitations to the types of digital media we can produce for your historic site or museum.
 Contact us for more information on how we can tailor our abilities to your needs.

 House histories take a different approach than regular building surveys.
 These house histories are often intertwined with deed research, family genealogies, and visual history study.
 Our documents will be carefully composed with rich photographic elements, strong textual elements, and easy to read historical narrative.
 We take the same level of care with the historical research as we would with our building survey – but add a layer of creative design.
 A homeowner can rest assured that this document will be something to treasure.